seancdavis/seancdavis-com/src/blog/posts/2019-02-04-multi-line-environment-variables.md

 tags: []
 ---

 I've previously talked about [when to use environment variables](/when-to-use-environment-variables.html), along with [my favorite tool for managing project-specific values](/when-to-use-environment-variables.html).
-But neither of these solve a problem I run into occasionally -- how to store multi-line values in an environment variable.
+But neither of these solve a problem I run into occasionally—how to store multi-line values in an environment variable.

 Setting a single line environment variable is simple enough: